bruhrator420/MAD-Game-Jam-Project/README.md

 [1]: <https://linktr.ee/madgamejam>
 [2]: <https://godotengine.org>

+### Controls

+The game is controled with:

+- the arrow keys or the WASD keys to move
+- X to attack
+- Z to change between day and night
+- E to use stuff.

+### Credits

 The graphics and code were all made by us.
 The code and graphics are licensed under the [MIT license][MIT].